Drayan/VoidArchitect/TASKS.md

 - [x] **Story 2.4.6: Add Basic Swapchain Resize Handling**
   - **Description:** Detect `VK_ERROR_OUT_OF_DATE_KHR` or `VK_SUBOPTIMAL_KHR` results from acquire/present calls and trigger a (potentially placeholder) swapchain recreation process.
 Ensure CPU waits for GPU idle before recreating.
   - **Goal:** The application can gracefully handle (even if just by pausing rendering) window resize events that invalidate the swapchain.

+### Epic 2.5: Refactor VulkanContext into RendererBackendVulkan

+- **Description:** Merge the `VulkanContext` struct and its logic directly into `RendererBackendVulkan` to reduce unnecessary indirection and improve clarity, as recommended by the architectural analysis.
+This refactor aims to simplify the backend structure and make responsibilities more explicit.
+- **Goal:** All relevant logic from `VulkanContext` is integrated into `RendererBackendVulkan`, with the resulting code modularized by feature if it approaches 500 lines, and all references, tests, and documentation updated accordingly.
+- **Definition of Done (DoD):**
+  - All logic from `VulkanContext` is merged into `RendererBackendVulkan`.
+  - The resulting file is modularized by feature if it approaches 500 lines.
+  - All references to `VulkanContext` are updated or removed.
+  - All tests pass.
+  - Documentation is updated to reflect the new structure.

+#### Stories:

+- [x] **Story 2.5.1: Plan and outline the refactor**
+  - **Description:** Analyze the current responsibilities of `VulkanContext` and `RendererBackendVulkan`, and create a detailed plan for merging and modularizing the code.
+  - **Goal:** A clear outline and checklist for the refactor is produced.

+- [x] **Story 2.5.2: Perform the merge and modularization**
+  - **Description:** Move all logic from `VulkanContext` into `RendererBackendVulkan`, splitting into modules if the file approaches 500 lines, and ensure all features are preserved.
+  - **Goal:** The merge is complete, and the code is modular and maintainable.

+- [ ] **Story 2.5.3: Update references, tests, and documentation**
+  - **Description:** Update all code references, unit and integration tests, and documentation to use the new structure.
+Ensure all tests pass and documentation is accurate.
+  - **Goal:** The project builds, tests pass, and documentation is up to date.

 ## Milestone 3: Persistent Mobile Cube